Why Employers Should Care About Mental Health In The Workplace

 You’ll never eliminate stress from the workplace completely, but there are ways in which companies can help manage this.

-- Respect non working hours - this doesn’t just include annual leave, this includes out of hours too (most things can wait).
+- Respect non-working hours - this doesn’t just include annual leave; this includes out-of-hours too (most things can wait).

-- Streamline processes - by having streamlined processes, companies will save significant time in the long run, whilst cutting the time it takes for employees to complete work.
+- Streamline processes - by having streamlined processes; companies will save significant time in the long run, whilst cutting the time it takes for employees to complete work.

-- Reduce meetings - 92% of employees consider meetings costly and unproductive, and meeting can be a huge contributor to stress.
+- Reduce meetings - 92% of employees consider meetings costly and unproductive, and meetings can be a huge contributor to stress.
 Across the 76 companies surveyed, it was found that employee productivity was 71% higher when meetings were reduced by 40%.

 - Be realistic with deadlines - no matter how great a person might be at their job, they need the time to complete it.
 Be realistic and discuss deadlines directly with employees before communicating to clients or others on deliverables.